area-of-people/fe-dev-assignment/README.md

 ### API

 The API for getting the library data is integrated into the frontend using MockServiceWorker.
 You don't need to start it manually, it starts when you run the frontend application.
+As a simple test you can run `fetch('/libraries')` in the browser console to see the response.

-You can access the Typescript types from `src/api/types.ts` file.
+You can access the Typescript types for these endpoints from `src/api/types.ts` file.

 List endpoint: